Projects - The Governor General's Horse Guards Canadian Household Cavalry

 GGHG: The Governor General's Horse Guards

 The traditions of the cavalry are the source of the code, indeed the very word, of chivalry.
 As such, cavaliers symbolise the ideals of another era: the symbiotic relationship between man and beast; self-sacrifice; duty; gallantry; and personal honour.
-In essence, then, the cavalry is anachronistic, incompatible with modern mores, and alien to the contemporary spirit of mechanised instant gratification.
+In essence, then, the cavalry is proudly anachronistic, incompatible with modern mores, and alien to the contemporary spirit of mechanised instant gratification.

 And did I mention cantering about, waving a musketeer's sword and lance, one tumble away from grotesque self-immolation?
 Really, what more could any man ask for?